citisolo/booklist-api-consumer/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# BookList Api Pager
+# 📖 Book-List Api Consumer
 This application consumes data from a booklist api and presents the data in a paginated list.
-It has the following features.
+It implements the following features;

 - Responsive UI
 - Api data paging